A data-based image representation for continuous-time LTI systems: Image representation from noisy data

 \subsection{Unimodular embedding}

-A key step, based on nominal data, is to embed the pencil $sE_0-A_0$ (associated with the differential-algebraic equation~\eqref{eq:dae}) into a unimodular polynomial matrix.
+A key step, based on nominal data, is to embed the pencil $sE_0-A_0$ (associated with the DAE~\eqref{eq:dae}) into a unimodular polynomial matrix.
 A polynomial matrix $G$ is called \emph{unimodular} if it is square and invertible over the ring of polynomial matrices.

 The required embedding therefore consists of finding a polynomial matrix $K$ such that $G$ with